HL7/CDA-ccda/input/pagecontent/screeningandassessments.md

 #### Alcohol Use

 The [Alcohol Use Related Questionnaire Panel Codes](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1222.1585/expansion) contains the LOINC Panel Codes for Alcohol Use Disorder Identification Test - Consumption AUDIT-C and PROMIS short form - alcohol - alcohol use 7a - version 1.0.
-These **SHOULD** be used with [Assessment Scale observation](StructureDefinition-AssessmentScaleObservation.html) together with [Assessement Scale Supporting observations](StructureDefinition-AssessmentScaleSupportingObservation.html) to detailed patient uestionnaires about alcohol use.
+These **SHOULD** be used with [Assessment Scale observation](StructureDefinition-AssessmentScaleObservation.html) together with [Assessement Scale Supporting observations](StructureDefinition-AssessmentScaleSupportingObservation.html) to represent detailed patient questionnaires about alcohol use.

 #### Substance Use (Including Alcohol Use)